X1 Media City: Construction

 Construction of Tower 1 commenced in 2015 and was completed in 2017.
 Work on Tower 2 began in 2017 and finished in 2019.
 Construction of Tower 3 began in 2019; by February 2023, the floors up to level 13 were complete, with work continuing on the upper levels.
 By June 2023, the structure was largely finished, with only the Level 1 amenity spaces remaining incomplete.
 Construction of Tower 4, the final phase of the development, began in early 2025 and is scheduled for completion in 2027.

+In July 2026, it was reported that the special‑purpose vehicle responsible for X1 Media City entered administration after completing three of the four planned towers.
+The final tower had not progressed beyond ground works, leaving the position of investors who paid deposits unresolved pending the administrators' report.

 Facilities

 The towers contain a mix of studio, one, two, and three-bedroom apartments.
 The first and second floors accommodate commercial and retail units.
 In total, the scheme will provide approximately 1,100 apartments and includes private underground parking.
 Shared amenities across the towers include an on-site cinema, private gym, landscaped public spaces, and secure entry systems.

 Harbour City tram stop on the Eccles Line of the Metrolink system is located directly outside X1 Media City.